rns/kollos-luif-doc/manual.md

 LUIF grammars are transformed into KIR (Kollos Intermediate Runtime) tables using Direct-to-Lua (D2L) calls and format specified in a [separate document](d2l/spec.md).

+[todo: rewrite to the end of the section]

 The output will be a table, with one key for each grammar name.
 Keys *must* be strings.
 The value of each grammar key will be a table, with entries for external and internal symbols and rules.
 Details of the format will be specified later.

 The KIR table will be interpreted by the lower layer (KLOL).
 Initially post-processing will take a very restricted form in the LUIF structural and lexical grammars.